 High yield stocks with dividend yields above 5% are appealing for income investors.
 However, not all high dividend stocks are created equal.
 Some have secure dividend payouts.
-However, others are in questionable financial condition, leaving shareholders vulnerable to a dividend cut in a downturn.
+And others are in questionable financial condition, leaving shareholders vulnerable to a dividend cut in a downturn.

 With this in mind, we created a full list of high dividend stocks.

 You can download your free full list of all high dividend stocks with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:

 Western Union (WU) has been a high dividend yield stock for several years.
 The company has struggled with growth in a mature business, but it is profitable.
 Management has increasingly returned cash to shareholders, and the yield is now approaching 7%, supported by a reasonably conservative payout ratio.
 Despite rising competition, the dividend yield is safe in the near term.

 The Western Union Company is the world leader in domestic and international money transfers.
 The company operates in three segments Consumer-to-Consumer (C2C), Business Solutions, and Other.
 The company was founded in 1851.

 The C2C business consists of money transfers between consumers using the firm’s global network of agents, the website, and the app.
 Western Union has nearly 600,000 third-party agents globally and operates in more than 200 countries.
 In addition, the app and website allow digital money transfers between consumers.
 The company serves about 150 million consumers.

 The Business Solutions segment allows payments and cross-border payments for businesses.
 The Other segment is mainly bill payments in the US and Argentina and money orders.
 In addition, the company sold the Speedpay (US bill payments) and Paymap (mortgage payments) businesses in 2019.
 The Business Solutions segment will be sold for $910 million, with closing expected in the first quarter 2023.